Sengoku Basara Festival Summer 2018 Will be Held

 - Shigeru Nakahara (Mouri Motonari)

-- Sho Hayami (Akechi Mitsuhide / Tenkai)
+- Show Hayami (Akechi Mitsuhide / Tenkai)

 Stage theater performers